 וַיָּשׁוּבוּ הַמְשָׁרֲתִים אֶל־רָאשֵׁי הַכֹּהֲנִים וְהַפְּרוּשִׁים וְהֵם אָמְרוּ אֲלֵיהֶם מַדּוּעַ לֹא־הֲבֵאתֶם אֹתוֹ׃ וַיַּעֲנוּ הַמְשָׁרֲתִים מֵעוֹלָם לֹא־דִבֶּר אִישׁ כָּאִישׁ הַזֶּה׃ וַיֹּאמְרוּ אֲלֵיהֶם הַפְּרוּשִׁים הֲכִי נִדַּחְתֶּם גַּם־אַתֶּם׃ הֲגַם־הֶאֱמִין בּוֹ אִישׁ מִן־הַשָּׂרִים אוֹ מִן־הַפְּרוּשִׁים׃ רַק הֶהָמוֹן הַזֶּה אֲשֶׁר אֵינָם יֹדְעִים אֶת־הַתּוֹרָה אֲרוּרִים הֵמָּה׃ וַיֹּאמֶר אֲלֵיהֶם נַקְדִּימוֹן אֲשֶׁר־בָּא אֵלָיו בַּלַָּיְלָה וְהוּא הָיָה אֶחָד מֵהֶם׃ הֲכִי תִשְׁפֹּט תּוֹרָתֵנוּ אִישׁ בְּטֶרֶם תַּחְקְרֵהוּ לָדַעַת אֶת־אֲשֶׁר עָשָׂה׃ וַיַּעֲנוּ וַיֹּאמְרוּ אֵלָיו הֲגַם־אַתָּה מִן־הַגָּלִיל דְּרָשׁ־נָא וּרְאֵה כִּי לֹא־קָם נָבִיא מִן־הַגָּלִיל׃ וַיֵּלְכוּ אִישׁ אִישׁ לְבֵיתוֹ׃ וְיֵשׁוּעַ הָלַךְ אֶל־הַר הַזֵּיתִים׃

-The servants (officers of the Temple) then returned to the leading priests and Prushim, who said to them, “Why did you not bring Him?”
+The servants (officers of the Temple) then returned to the leading priests and Prushim, who said to them, “Why did you not bring him?”
 The servants answered, “No one has ever spoken like this man does.”
-The Prushim (Separated Ones, Pharisees) then said to them, “Have you been drawn away?
-Have any of the rulers (Sanhedrin) or Prushim believed in Him?
+The Prushim then said to them, “Have you been drawn away?
+Have any of the rulers (Sanhedrin) or Prushim believed in him?
 It is only these crowd of people who do not know the Torah.
 They are cursed.”
-Nakdimon, (Nicodemus), who went to Him at night before, and was one of them [he was a Parush and member of the Sanhedrin], said to them, “Does our Torah judge a man before investigating to know what he has done?”
+Nakdimon, (Nicodemus), who went to him at night before, and was one of them, said to them, “Does our Torah judge a man before investigating to know what he has done?”
 They answered and said to him, “Are you also of the Galil?
 Go search and see that no prophet arises from the Galil.”
 Each man went to his home.
-But (the Messiah) Yeshua (יֵשׁוּעַ) went to Har HaZeitim (הַר הַזֵּיתִים), the Mount of Olives.
-(Narrative of the Eighth Day of Extended Assembly is continued in Shemini Atzeret.)
+But the Salvation of HaShem (יֵשׁוּעַ) went to Har HaZeitim (הַר הַזֵּיתִים), the *Mount of Olives.

 Never spoke a man like this man speaks!